 Proper shaving has become a lost art.
 Today’s average male has no clue about the fine art of the traditional wet shave that their grandfathers and some of their fathers used to take part in.
 Instead, they’re only accustomed to the cheap and disposable shaving products that companies market.
 I’m not sure when or why it happened, but the tradition of passing down the secrets of a clean shave abruptly stopped.
 Thankfully, this glorious male ritual is making a comeback.

 Reduce costs.
-An 8 pack of your typical four blade cartridge razors can set you back over $20. $20!
+An 8-pack of your typical 4-blade cartridge razors can set you back over $20. $20!
 That’s $2.50 per cartridge.
-The cost of a double edged safety razor is no more than $.25.
+The cost of a double-edged safety razor is no more than $.25.
 You can save some serious money switching over to a safety razor.
 Additionally, you can save money by using traditional shaving creams and soaps.
-A can of the chemically packed gel goop that most drug stores sell can cost you up to $5 a can and it doesn’t even last that long and they don’t give you a quality shave.
+A can of the chemically packed gel goop that most drug stores sell can cost you up to $5 a can and it doesn’t even last that long, and they don’t give you a quality shave.
 On the other hand, traditional shave creams and soaps are made out of natural materials.
-While their up front cost may be a bit more than shaving gels, you require less product to get a proper lather.
+While their up-front cost may be a bit more than shaving gels, you require less product to get a proper lather.
 Thus, you end up saving more in the long run.

 You’ll feel like a bad ass.
 It’s nice taking part in a ritual that great men like your grandfather, John F. Kennedy, and Teddy Roosevelt took part in.

-Switching from a cheap disposable razor to double edged safety razor is like upgrading from a Pinto to a Mercedes.
+Switching from a cheap disposable razor to a double-edged safety razor is like upgrading from a Pinto to a Mercedes.
 A safety razor is a machine.
 It’s nice holding a piece of heavy, sturdy metal in your hand while you’re shaving as opposed to a piece of cheap-o plastic.